floe/aframe-ar-example/README.md

-# ❄️ Winter AR Scene – Human Computer Interaction Exercise 05
+# ❄️ Winter AR Scene – Human Computer Interaction

 This project is part of the Human-Computer Interaction (HCI) course and demonstrates the use of Augmented Reality (AR) in a browser environment using A-Frame and WebXR.